Abraham Kuhn

-Abraham Kuhn (January 28, 1838 – September 15, 1900) was an Alsatian otolarynologist born in Bissersheim, Rhineland-Palatinate.
+Abraham Kuhn (January 28, 1838 – September 15, 1900) was an Alsatian otolaryngologist born in Bissersheim, Rhineland-Palatinate.

 He studied under Anton von Tröltsch (1829–1890) at the University of Würzburg, then continued his education at the École de Médecine in Strasbourg.
-In 1870, he published Traité pratique des maladies de l'oreille, a French translation of Tröltsch's Lehrbuch der Ohrenheilkunde.
+In 1870, he published his French translation of Tröltsch's Lehrbuch der Ohrenheilkunde, with the title Traité pratique des maladies de l'oreille.

 During the Franco-Prussian War he served with the Croix-Rouge (French Red Cross) on the battlefields of Wissembourg and Wörth.
-Later on he became a lecturer (from 1873) at the renamed Kaiser-Wilhelm-Universität in Strassburg, where in 1881 he was appointed associate professor of otolaryngology and director of the clinic of ear diseases.
+In 1873 he became a lecturer at the renamed Kaiser-Wilhelm-Universität in Strassburg, where in 1881 he was appointed associate professor of otolaryngology and director of the clinic of ear diseases.
 After his death, he was succeeded at Strassburg by Paul Manasse.

-During his career, Kuhn was only one of a handful of professors in Germany who specialized in the field of otology.
-Much of his scientific research dealt with comparative anatomy of the ear, in particular the inner ear's labyrinth.
-He also made significant contributions involving diagnosis and treatment of ear tumors.
+During his career, Kuhn was one of only a handful of professors in Germany who specialized in the field of otology.
+Much of his scientific research dealt with comparative anatomy of the ear, in particular the labyrinth of the inner ear.
+He also made significant contributions on the diagnosis and treatment of ear tumors.